How Many Liters Are in a Gallon? A full breakdown to Unit Conversion

 Understanding Gallons and Liters

 Before diving into the conversion itself, let's establish a clear understanding of the units involved.
 Gallons and liters are both units of volume, meaning they measure the amount of three-dimensional space occupied by a substance.
-However, they belong to different systems of measurement.
+Still, they belong to different systems of measurement.

 -